 Kinetic Architecture – Discussion 6.
 ArchitectureWeek DesignCommunity.
 Nsabir, Kinetic architecture is useful and benificial, becuase it will evolve to become an essential architectural principle within the digital revolution.

 Just imagine for example, a building that could change it's shape for flexibility and for purposes in relation to external weather conditions.
 A building by day could be a nursery and change by night to become a garage thus halfing land use, maximising flexibility, reducing energy to get into the real mechanics of sustainbility, land shortage and peoples needs.
 Another scenario is in places where earthquakes are common.
+A buiilding could react to this situation saving lifes in the long run.
 View topic - kinetic architecture - Architecture Discussion Forums - Archiseek.com.

 Motion as modern way of expressing architecture.
 Motion as modern way of expressing architecture Adam Gorczica Studio Architektury Format, firstname.lastname@example.org Contents · Abstract.